 Directives¶

-OpenQASM supports directive mechanisms that allows other information to be included in the program.
+OpenQASM supports directive mechanisms that allow other information to be included in the program.
 Directives are either pragmas or annotations.
 Both are used to supply additional information to the compiler passes and the target system or simulator.
 Ideally the meaning of the program does not change if some or all of the directives are ignored, so they can be interpreted at the discretion of the consuming process.

 Pragmas¶